SouthWest Early Learning

 How soon should I submit an application?

 Enrollment typically begins mid to late March for us with applications being due in April, however we continue to accept applications beyond that date until classrooms are filled.
-Once classrooms are filled, children can be put on our waiting list and are contacted as soon as a spot opens up.
+Once classrooms are filled, children can be put on our wait list and are contacted as soon as a spot opens up.
 If your child is younger than three and you wish to add them to our wait list for a later school year please give us a call!
-While a child’s position on our waiting list is one factor we consider when making enrollment decisions, we also strive to create a balanced classroom in terms of gender, age range, and diversity.
+While a child’s position on our wait list is one factor we consider when making enrollment decisions, we also strive to create a balanced classroom in terms of gender, age range, and diversity.

 What are some resources to help cover additional tuition costs?